Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 #### Maledict Die Saving Throw

-If a power requires a :d20-save: saving throw, the DC equals 8 plus your Strength or Constitution modifier and Proficiency Bonus, whichever is the highest.
+If a power requires a **:d20-save: Saving Throw**, is calculated as follow:

+**Maledict Die Save DC** = 8 plus your :ability-str: Strength or :ability-cons: Constitution modifier (whichever is the highest) and Proficiency Bonus.

 #### Maledict Die Damage

 If a Maledict Die Powers does damage, it is equals to the number of dice rolled that each of its power calls.
-If your **Rage** is active, Maledict Die powers can benefit from your Rage damage bonus, provided it initially haven't already benefiting from one.
+If your **:class-abl-rage: Rage** is active, Maledict Die powers can benefit from your Rage damage bonus, provided it initially haven't already benefiting from one.

 #### Using Maledict Die